hoffi21/elk_howto_pi/doku_elk_suricata.md

 #### Start it!
 For pcap-mode:

-Run this only this time
+Run this command only this time

     ethtool -K eth0 gro off lro off